B. K. Roberts: Personal life and death

 Roberts died on August 4, 1999, after a period of declining health.
 He was survived by his wife, Mary; a son, Thomas; a daughter, Mary Jane Miller; two grandchildren; and a great-grandchild.
 The memorial serviced was held at First Baptist Church of Tallahassee.
 In April 2019, the state senate passed a bill authorizing Florida State University to rename B. K. Roberts Hall due to his racist views.
 The only senator to oppose the bill was Dennis Baxley.

+In subsequent years the bill never made it back to the Senate floor and a companion bill never got out of committee in the House nor did a companion bill ever got out of a House committee in 2019.
+At his First Baptist Church memorial service former Florida governor Reubin Askew, Democrat 1971 -1979, gave the eulogy and praised B. K. Roberts and his life of civic accomplishment, Florida Bar News Front Page September 1, 1999.
+Similarly though while governor, Askew was the keynote speaker at the November 19, 1974 naming ceremony for Florida State University College of Law's B.K.
+Roberts Hall, FSU Flambeau Newspaper, November 19–20, 1974.